 Enter the number of persons referred for disciplinary action for crimes that occurred in On-campus Student Housing Facilities for each of the following categories.

-Do not include disciplinary actions that were strictly If the disciplinary action is the result of an arrest, ple ase do not count it here; co ount the violation as ' l arrest.
+Do not include disciplinary actions that were strictly for school policy violations.

+If the disciplinary action is the result of an arrest, please do not count it here; count the violation as 1 arrest.

 Do NOT include drunkenness or driving under the influence in Liquor law violations.

+Number of persons referred for Disciplinary Action

+Crime 2016 2017 2018

+a.
+Weapons: carrying, possessing, etc. 1 0 0

+b.
+Drug abuse violations 7 7 6

+c.
+Liquor law violations 56 53 12

+Disciplinary Actions - Noncampus

+Enter the number of persons referred for disciplinary action for crimes that occurred in or on Noncampus buildings or property for each of the following categories.

+Do not include disciplinary actions that were strictly for school policy violations.

+If the disciplinary action is the result of an arrest, please do not count it here; count the violation as 1 arrest.

+Do NOT include drunkenness or driving under the influence in Liquor law violations.

+Number of persons referred for Disciplinary Action

+Crime 2016

-Number of persons referred for Disciplinary Action Crime 2015 2016 2017 a.
-Weapons: carrying, possessing, etc. 0 1 0 b.
-Drug abuse violations 26 7 7 c.
-Liquor law violations 77 56 53
+a.
+Weapons: carrying, possessing, etc. 0 0 0

+b.
+Drug abuse violations 0 1 0

+c.
+Liquor law violations 0 1 0

 Enter the number of persons referred for disciplinary action for crimes that occurred on Public Property for each of the following categories.
-Do not include disciplinary actions that were strictly 1 arrost If the disciplinary action is the result of an arrest, please do not count it here; count the violation as 1 arrest.
+Do not include disciplinary actions that were strictly for school policy violations.
+If the disciplinary action is the result of an arrest, please do not count it here; count the violation as 1 arrest.
 Do NOT include drunkenness or driving under the influence in Liquor law violations.
-Number of persons referred for Disciplinary Action Crime 2015 2016 2017 a.
-Weapons: carrying, possessing, etc. 0 0 0 b.
+Number of persons referred for Disciplinary Action 2017 2018 Crime 2016 a.
+Weapons: carrying, possessing, etc. 0 0 0 0 0 0 b.
 Drug abuse violations 0 0 0 c.
-Liquor law violations 0 0 0
+Liquor law violations

 Of those crimes that occurred On Campus, in On-campus Student Housing Facilities, on or in Noncampus property or buildings, and on Public Property, enter the number of crimes that were unfounded.

 The total number of unfounded crimes should include all criminal offenses, hate crimes, domestic violence, dating violence, or stalking incidents that have been unfounded.
 Arrests and disciplinary actions cannot be unfounded.

 If a reported crime is investigated by law enforcement authorities and found to be false or baseless, the crime is "unfounded".
 Only sworn or commissioned law enforcement personnel may unfound a crime.